Top 10 Free Apps Every Small Business Owner Should Have

 No matter your field of work, having a website is essential for showcasing your business and services.

 While the thought of building a website might make you think of complicated coding, plenty of website-building platforms don’t require any programming knowledge.
-As long as you choose a reliable option that lets you customize your online presence and drive more business.
+Of course, you have to choose a reliable option that lets you customize your online presence and drive more business

 My go-to platform for this is Wix.
 It’s an intuitive and easy-to-use tool, perfect for beginners and small business owners who want to create a professional site without technical skills.

-While creating a website is free, you need to upgrade to a paid plan in Wix for things such as a custom domain, more storage, payment processing, and e-commerce.
+While creating a website is free, you need to upgrade to a paid plan in Wix for things such as:

-While testing Wix, I found that editing templates and building a website was very straightforward.
-I appreciated the pre-built templates, but also how much customization is offered to fit your brand and create a professional site quickly.
+While testing Wix, I found that editing templates and building a website was very uncomplicated.
+I appreciated the pre-built templates, but also how much customization Wix offered to allow you to quickly create a professional site that fits your brand.

 Pros: